 The significance of coffee flowering at the same time

 It’s critical to maintain consistency within a single manufacturing facility.
 If a farmer grows coffee with an inconsistent crop, ripe and unripe berries – or healthy and damaged berries – on the same branch.
 They must harvest them at various periods.
 The coffee will have no choice but to be harvested by hand.
 A process that takes longer and involves more effort.

-Harvesting cherries by hand, on the other hand, involves focusing on quality in some regions because it is capable of ensuring greater homogeneity.
+Harvesting cherries by hand, on the other hand, involves focusing on quality in some regions because it can ensure greater homogeneity.

 Due to climate change, erratic rain patterns and wide temperature swings will continue to occur in the future, and they will almost certainly become more damaging.

 Temperature, like rainfall, is a significant component in coffee plant growth.
 Regardless matter where coffee is grown, scientists believe that a low temperature of 19 to 24o C is ideal for initiating the flowering process.

 However, flowering times may become less predictable as global average temperatures rise.
 This makes picking coffee more difficult (and subsequently more expensive).

 An only temporary adaptation

 For coffee farmers, the weather is becoming increasingly hot.
 They usually make do by relocating to higher elevations with smaller temperature ranges.
 However, this comes with a slew of other issues.
 Higher elevations feature steeper and rougher terrain, which means there is less space to grow coffee, and harvesting becomes more challenging.